ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 When a fault occurs in a network that contains both packet-layer devices and optical-layer devices, it may cause correlative faults in both layers, i.e., packet layer and optical layer.
-Specifically, fault propagation could be classified into three typical types.
+Specifically, faults propagation could be classified into three typical types.
-First, fault occurs at a packet-layer device might further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
-Second, fault occurs at an optical-layer device might further cause fault (e.g., Layer 3 link down) at a packet- layer device.
-Third, fault occurs at the inter-layer link between a packet-layer device and an optical-layer device might further cause faults at both devices.
-Multiple operation teams are usually needed to first analyze huge amount of alarms (triggered by the above mentioned faults) from single network layer (either packet layer or optical layer)independently, then cooperate to locate the probable root cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in multi-layer scenario than in single-layer scenario.
+First, faults occuring at a packet-layer device might further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
+Second, faults occuring at an optical-layer device might further cause fault (e.g., Layer 3 link down) at a packet- layer device.
+Third, faults occuring at the inter-layer link between a packet-layer device and an optical-layer device might further cause faults at both devices.
+Multiple operation teams are usually needed to first analyze huge amount of alarms (triggered by the above mentioned faults) from single network layer (either packet layer or optical layer) independently, then cooperate to locate the probable root cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in multi-layer scenario than in single-layer scenario.

-With the help of network incident management, the management systems first automatically analyze probable root cause of the alarms at each single network layer and report corresponding network incidents to the multi-layer,multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the probable root causes of both layers.
+With the help of network incident management, the management systems first automatically analyze probable root cause of the alarms at each layer and report corresponding network incidents to the multi-layer, multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the probable root causes of both layers.
 The inner relationship among the alarms will be identified and finally the probable root cause will be located among multiple layers.
 By cooperating with the integrated Optical time-domain reflectometer (OTDR) within the network device, we can determine the target optical exchange station before site visits.
 Therefore, the overall fault demarcation process is simplified and automated, the analyze result